tarkkeim/tabby-workspace-manager/readme.md

 Open one tab vertically splitted and split horizontally the right side :

 ```
-- title: Example Title 1
+- title: Example of splitted tabs
   color: '#03fccf'
   profile: CMD (clink)
   commands:
-    - echo "This is the left side of the tab"
+    - echo "This is the top left section of the tab"
+  splits:
-  split: r
+    - direction: r
-  secondTab:
       commands:
-      - echo "This is the top-right side of the tab"
+        - echo "This is the top right section of the tab"
+      splits:
-    split: b
+        - direction: b
-    secondTab:
           commands:
+            - echo "This is the bottom right section of the tab"
+    - direction: b
+      commands:
-        - echo "This is the bottom-right side of the tab"
+        - echo "This is the bottom left section of the tab"
 ```

 Possible values for `split`: